Table of Contents

 Method 3: Nonstatutory conversion

-Nonstatutory conversions involve transferring assets from an S-Corp to an LLC before dissolving the S corp’s existence.
+Nonstatutory conversions involve transferring assets from an S corp to an LLC before dissolving the S corporation.
 This is a more complicated process that requires filing paperwork with the state in which both companies are registered, along with any necessary tax forms.